edwardtanguay/merncrud051-frontend/README.md

   - choose the number of your site
 - restart the nginx server
   - `sudo systemctl restart nginx`
-- in your browser, go to your site at e.g. [https://et-mern-crud-site-backend.tanguay.eu](https://et-mern-crud-site-backend.tanguay.eu)
+- in your browser, go to your site at e.g. [https://merncrudmulti-backend.tanguay.eu](https://merncrudmulti-backend.tanguay.eu)

 ## DEPLOY FRONTEND TO LINUX CLOUD SERVER AT HETZNER

-- in your npm scripts, change all references of `et-mern-crud-site` to your site name
+- in your npm scripts, change all references of `merncrudmulti` to your site name

   ``` text
   "scripts": {